 Muir Omni Graphics, a second-generation family owned-business and manufacturer of industrial graphics and markings, has begun transitioning business ownership to its employees.

-On October 26, 2012 the company announced the completion of its first Employee Stock Ownership Plan (ESOP) transaction, which involved selling a minority stake of the company to the ESOP trust.
+In August 2012, the company announced the completion of its first Employee Stock Ownership Plan (ESOP) transaction, which involved selling a minority stake of the company to the ESOP trust.
 The establishment of the ESOP creates an ownership and succession plan without disrupting the culture, people or the company’s ability to provide customers with the level of service and workmanship to which they have become accustomed.

 Explains Mary Sutton, Vice President and Owner, “We take pride in running the business and working with our customers like an extended family.
 As we move into the future, we wanted to retain the culture and the personal attention provided to our customers, suppliers and partners.
 The ESOP allows the perfect structure for retaining our service-first, caring culture and positions us for growth.”

 Muir Omni Graphics was founded in 1963, by the late Don Muir, as Muir Molleck and Pelini.
 The company has been providing some of the world’s leading manufacturers, utility companies and service organizations with turn-key decal production and graphic management solutions.
 The company’s first customers included Caterpillar Tractor Co., Montgomery Ward, Standard Oil Co., and International Harvester.

 In 1982, Don was joined by his son Andrew Muir, who took the reigns as President of the company, which was renamed to Muir Omni Graphics.